scalair/tethys/README.md

 - `name` : define the client name that will be used accross all the stack to identify the client, and to add filtering on queries.
 - `prometheus_federation`: a list of prometheuses servers to federate for this client.
 It allows to retrieve data metrics from specified prometheuses servers.
 Each federated prometheus in `prometheus_federation` has the following variables :
   - `name`: specify a name for this federated prometheus.
 It also adds a label `clusterID: <name>` for all metrics data retrieved from this prometheus server.
   - `endpoint`: specify the prometheus endpoint to federate.
-The endpoint must be available from the tethys deployed prometheus that federates.
+The endpoint must be available from the tethys deployed prometheus that federates (e.g. http(s)://<url>:<port>).
+  - `username` : specify the username for basic_auth to request the endpoint.
+  - `password` : specify the password for basic_auth to request the endpoint.
   - `kubernetes_hosted`: specify if the prometheus endpoint is hosted on Kubernetes.
 If `true`, then it will also retrieve metrics data and create dashboards for this Kubernetes cluster.
 - `products`: a list of products the client has.
 It means the specified federated prometheus actually has metrics data for these products.
 For now, it only allows `node`, `kubernetes`, and `elasticsearch`.